dupstream/nginx/README.md

 You can use service labels (on Docker for example) for managing upstream suffix and prefix.

 `dupstream.upstream.prefix` for Upstream Prefix and `dupstream.upstream.suffix` for Upstream Suffix.
+Also you can ignore a service with `dupstream.ignore` label.
+Also you can define a service upstream file location with `dupstream.file` (this attributes only allows you to name binding not the file).

 You will also have a config file which is "config.json".
 You can modify it as you wish.
 Here is the configuration table.